mpromonet/webrtc-streamer/README.md

         docker run -p 8000:8000 -it mpromonet/webrtc-streamer

+You can expose V4L2 devices of the host using :

+        docker run --device=/dev/video0 -p 8000:8000 -it mpromonet/webrtc-streamer

-The container accept arguments that are forward to webrtc-streamer application, then you can :
+The container entry point is the webrtc-streamer application, then you can :

 * get the help using :

         docker run -p 8000:8000 -it mpromonet/webrtc-streamer -h

-* expose the V4L2 device /dev/video0 using :
+* running the container registering an RTSP url :

-        docker run --device=/dev/video0 -p 8000:8000 -it mpromonet/webrtc-streamer
+        docker run -p 8000:8000 -it mpromonet/webrtc-streamer -n raspicam -u rtsp://pi2.local:8554/unicast